 Summary: You love your new puppy.
 He is the highlight of your day!
 He’s cute and fun.
 He plays, sleeps, eats, and, oh yeah, chews on EVERYTHING.
 But don’t despair, chewing is natural and essential to your puppy’s growth.
-Let’s just get him to chew on the right things instead of your furniture and your husband’s slippers.
-(Cliché I know!)
+Lets just get him to chew on the right things instead of your furniture and your husband’s slippers!
+We review puppy teething training.

-Try to remove chewing temptation.
 Keep your shoes in your closet.
 Make sure your kids keep their toys in their rooms with the door closed.
 You won’t have to do this forever, but an ounce of prevention is worth not having to buy a ton of new pet shops and Barbies for your kids.
-You can also limit your dogs access to certain areas of the house.
-Many experts suggest using crate training during teething.
-This can be a great way to go considering that you are also house-training your puppy.
+You can also limit your dog’s access to certain areas of the house.
+Many experts suggest using crate training during as part of your puppy teething training.
+This can be a great way to go considering you are also house-training your puppy.
 I like to use baby gates and keep the dog in the kitchen, laundry, and living room area.
 I also have a crate that I keep in the laundry room with special chew bones that my puppy only has access to when he is in his crate.

-Socialize your puppy.
 You MUST socialize your puppy.
 This is essential to her happiness and yours.
-By socializing, she learns from other dogs like she would have in the wild from her pack and littermates.
+By socializing, she learns from other dogs like she would have in the wild from her pack and litter-mates.
 When she bites too hard or plays too rough the other dogs will let her know.
 She will also learn to not be afraid of strange people, places, and animals.
 Socialization will decrease the potential of your puppy biting out of fear.